GabrielBursi/GabrielBursi/README.md

-<h1 align="left">Olá! meu nome é Gabriel, seja bem-vindo(a)! ✌️</h1>
+<h1 align="left">Hello!
+My name is Gabriel, welcome! ✌️</h1>

 ###

-<p align="left">Sou um apaixonado por tecnologia de 21 anos e meu foco principal está no incrível mundo do desenvolvimento front-end, onde utilizo tecnologias como React, Next, Vue e TypeScript para criar experiências incríveis.</p>
+<p align="left">I'm a 21-year-old technology enthusiast, and my main focus is on the exciting world of front-end development, where I use technologies like React, React Native, NextJS, NodeJS to create amazing experiences.</p>

 ###

-<h2 align="left">🌐 Tecnologias:</h2>
+<h2 align="left">🌐 Technologies I work with:</h2>

 ###